 In recent years, many studies on the SOC terms in $\vb*{k}$-space Hamiltonians laid out a wider range of possibilities of spin-splitting patterns.
 For example, Samokhin derived the lowest-order allowed terms for all NCS point groups and showed that most of them differ from simple Rashba or Dresselhaus terms~\cite{Samokhin2009}.
 Vajna \emph{et al.} derived all terms up to third order in a subset of polar point groups that are relevant to metallic surfaces~\cite{Vajna2012}.
 Similarly, Cartoiaxo \emph{et al.} focused on a number of groups relevant to zinc blende quantum wells and derived the SOC Hamiltonians throughout the Brillouin zone~\cite{Cartoixa2006}.
+In Ref.~\cite{Acosta2021}, Acosta et al. took little group symmetries into account as well, thus showing different spin patterns can arise around different high symmetry points away from $\Gamma$, and in Ref.~\cite{Tao2024}, Tao approached the same problem in nonsymmorphic space groups.
 There is also an intense interest in chiral materials, which lack any mirror planes in addition to $\mathcal{I}$, and their unique $\vb*{k}$-space spin textures' experimental signatures~\cite{Yazyev2023, Furukawa2021, Tan2022, Slawinska2023}.
 While all of these SOC effects emerge from the Russell-Saunders coupling $\vb* L\cdot \vb*S$ between orbital and spin angular momenta, what terms are allowed in the solid's periodic Hamiltonian depends on its crystallographic symmetries, rendering the understanding of SOC a problem about the symmetry group of the material.